Lee-ZC/6002CEM_Group15/README.md

-# trip_now
+# Trip_now

-The travel_now application is a versatile platform designed to simplify the process of planning and booking travel arrangements. .
+The travel_now application is a versatile platform designed to simplify the process of planning and booking travel arrangements.
 It offers a wide range of services including......Whether it's for business or leisure, this application serves as a comprehensive tool, making travel planning more accessible and efficient for users.